 The Bound Destinies Trilogy is a trilogy of The Legend of ZeldaFan Fictions written by MiniJen, all of which expand on the series' mythology and events only mentioned in passing in the games.
 The three stories are as follows:

-The second story (first chronologically), Blood and Spirit, is set shortly after the events of Skyward Sword.
+The first story, Blood and Spirit, is set shortly after the events of Skyward Sword.
 Living peacefully on the surface and watching over the Triforce, Link and Zelda are called to the Alternate Reality of Termina by its designated deity, Terminus, who also happens to be Zelda/Hylia's fraternal twin sister, to help her deal with the demon Majora and its servant, the Fierce Deity.
 Unfortunately, Link is injured by the Fierce Deity and filled with Majora's corruption, and the situation is only made even worse when a group of rogue Sheikah, traitorous to Hylia, rise up to take the Triforce for themselves.

 A collection of side stories and one shots based on the events before, during and after each story of the trilogy is also in the works.